-Being active regularly with others will keep you physically fit and socially active.
-Some change may be helpful, like going swimming when the pool is quieter.
+Being active regularly with others will keep you physically fit and socially active, but some change may be helpful, like going swimming when the pool is quieter.

 'Some of his friends to this day have been absolute diamonds, they understand the situation and they're great.
 They are absolutely wonderful.'
-Carer

 There is a great tendency to feel a bit isolated and make yourself isolated.
-You've really got to push hard and make sure that you live a kind of normal life ... seeing friends and so on' Person with dementia
+You've really got to push hard and make sure that you live a kind of normal life ... seeing friends and so on.'